tokkonopapa/WordPress-IP-Geo-Block/ip-geo-block/README.txt

 After installing these IP2Location plugins, you should be once deactivated and then activated in order to set the path to `database.bin`.

-3. For security, brute-force and reverse-brute-force attacks to login form will be blocked by limiting geolocation and the number of login attempts by IP address.

-4. Cache mechanism with transient API for the fetched IP addresses has been equipped to reduce load on the server against burst access within a short time.
+3. Cache mechanism with transient API for the fetched IP addresses has been equipped to reduce load on the server against burst access within a short time.

-5. Custom validation function can be added using predefined filter hook with `add_filter()`.
+4. Custom validation function can be added using predefined filter hook with `add_filter()`.

 = Development =